satish1650/Ultimate-RAG/README.md

 ### 📊 Notebook 12: RAGAS Metrics Deep Dive
 **Understanding How RAG Evaluation Metrics Work Internally**
 #### 🎯 Learning Objectives
-By the end of this notebook, you will:
+By the end of this notebook, you will Learn:
 1. **Understand the internal calculation process** for each of the 6 core RAGAS metrics
 2. **See intermediate outputs** like extracted claims, generated questions, and identified entities
 3. **Learn to interpret scores with confidence** using threshold guidelines